pivotal/docs-tap/scst-store/custom-cert.hbs.md

 Optionally, users can configure TLS to use a custom certificate.
 In order to do that, follow these steps:

-1. Place the certificates in secret
+1. Place the certificates in secret.
-1. Modify the `tap-values.yaml` to use this secret
+1. Update the `tap-values.yaml` to use this secret.

 ### Place the certificates in secret